Luxury Korean fashion brands you need to know about

-When it comes to fashion, South Korea is one of the Asian countries that lead in setting trends both regionally and on the international stage.
-This can partly be attributed to the ever-growing popularity of stylish K-pop celebrities like G-Dragon, BTS and Jennie as well as the rise in the number of homegrown luxury fashion brands.
+When it comes to fashion, South Korea is one of the Asian countries that have led the pack in setting trends both regionally and on the international stage.
+This can partly be attributed to the ever-growing popularity of stylish K-pop celebrities like G-Dragon, BTS, and BLACKPINK, as well as the rise in the number of homegrown luxury fashion brands.

-The prestigious Seoul Fashion Week, which is held twice every year, witnesses a gamut of established as well as up and coming designers both from home and abroad showcasing their latest designs.
-Many of these are labels that are incredibly famous count acclaimed icons such as Rihanna, Lady Gaga, Bae Doona as their patrons.
+Seoul Fashion Week, which is held twice every year, witnesses a gamut of established as well as up-and-coming designers both from home and abroad showcasing their latest designs.
+Many of these are labels that are incredibly famous count acclaimed icons such as Rihanna, Lady Gaga, and Bae Doona as their patrons.

-Here’s a look at some prominent luxury Korean fashion brands you might not have heard of but need to follow, stat.
+10 prominent luxury Korean fashion brands that you might not have heard of but need to follow, stat.

 This article first appeared on Prestige Online Singapore.